Policies & Procedures Manual

 2.1.
 All entities wishing to perform work in the tunnels must obtain authorization.

 2.3.
-PPD Utilities Management will review each request and will approve the request if the work meets utilities guidelines (see reference below).
+FM Utilities Management will review each request and will approve the request if the work meets utilities guidelines (see reference below).

 2.4.
 A 10-day prior approval is required before any outage can occur so that proper campus notifications can be made.
-Outage notices will be coordinated through PPD Utilities.
+Outage notices will be coordinated through FM Utilities.

 2.5.
-Tunnel access and work authorization will be coordinated through PPD Utilities.
+Tunnel access and work authorization will be coordinated through FM Utilities.

 UNM Tunnel Security Policy Memorandum from Julie Weaks dated June 11, 1999